gramener/gramex-guide/config/README.md

 **NOTE**: You can only redirect pages that don't return any content.
 If the handler renders content or triggers a download, redirection will fail.

-Redirection can also be customised based on:
+Redirection can also be customized based on:

 - a URL `query` parameter
 - a HTTP `header`, or